Do You Need to Hire a Lawyer After a Personal Injury?

 Do you have both physical and mental pain and suffering?

-Sometimes insurance adjusters tell you that the insurance company will pay your medical bills.
-However, this does not mean that the adjuster will pay your bill every time you go to the doctor.
-Instead the adjuster normally means that she will eventually consider your medical bills as part of a general settlement.
+Insurance adjusters frequently claim that the insurance company will pay your medical bills.
+What an adjuster may be withholding from you is that they will eventually consider your medical bills as part of a general settlement.
 The adjuster might agree to pay your past medical bills if you sign a general release.
-However, this is a mistake because there are other components to your case that you give up by signing a general release.
-If you sign a release, you might give up the right to compensation for lost wages, future medical bills, and pain and suffering.
+Beware – signing such a release may be forfeiting critical aspects of your case.
+Signing a release could unjustly waive your right to compensation for lost wages, future medical bills, and pain and suffering.

 Instead, you should be prepared to initially pay your own medical bills.
-If you have medical insurance or a medical pay policy with your own car insurance company, you can use either of those to pay your medical bills.
-If you do not have medical insurance, some doctors are willing to see patients based on a lien.
-This means the doctor will agree to treat you because he/she has reason to believe that you will be able to pay them back out of a settlement or verdict.
-Not every doctor is willing to treat on a lien, so you might have to look around until you find one that does.
+If you have medical insurance or a medical pay policy with an automobile insurance company, you can use either of those to pay your medical bills.
+If you have no medical insurance, some doctors may be willing to see you based on a lien.
+In such a case, the doctor in question agrees to treat you because they have reason to believe you’ll be able to pay them from the proceeds of a settlement or verdict.
+Not every doctor is willing to treat on a lien, so it may take some research and legwork to find one that does.

-Eventually, in most cases, we will send a settlement demand to the adjuster after you have received treatment to see if we can settle your case without going to a trial.
-In that demand, we will include your medical bills as one component of your case.
-Normally, we will provide itemized billing from the physicians who have treated you.
-We will also provide estimates of your future medical costs along with the value of other damages like lost wages and pain and suffering.
-If the adjuster is unwilling to settle for what your case is worth, we then will file suit and go to trial and ask a jury to order the driver that injured you to pay your medical bills along with other damages including your physical and mental pain and suffering.
+Eventually, in most cases, we will send a settlement demand to the adjuster after you have received treatment to see if we can settle your case without taking it to trial.
+We will include your medical bills as one component of your case in such a settlement demand.
+We usually provide itemized billing from the physicians who have treated you.
+We also provide estimates of your future medical costs along with the value of other damages like lost wages and pain and suffering.
+If the adjuster is unwilling to settle for what your case is worth, we then file suit, go to trial, and ask a jury to order the party at fault in your injury to pay your medical bills, along with other damages such as your physical and mental pain and suffering.

 What Is An Insurance Policy Limit and How Will It Affect My Case?

 If you are hurt in an accident, the other driver’s insurance policy will limit how much money you can recover from that person’s insurance company.
-If your medical bills are more than $25,000, but the other driver only has a state minimum policy, more likely than not, you will only be able to recover $25,000 from the other driver’s insurance company.
-Therefore, at the outset of the case you will want to get a copy of the other driver’s insurance policy to determine how much coverage he or she has.
-In theory, you are not limited to the insurance policy.
-You could always get a verdict larger than the other driver’s insurance policy and then try to get the other driver to pay you directly.
-In reality, this is normally not very practical.
-Someone with state minimum coverage normally does not have money to pay you.
-The old cliché about trying to get blood from a turnip applies well here.
+If your medical bills exceed $25,000, but the other driver only has a state minimum policy, more likely than not, you will only be able to recover $25,000 from the other driver’s insurance company.
+Therefore, at the outset of the case you should obtain a copy of the other driver’s insurance policy to determine how much coverage they have.

-One way you can protect yourself from drivers with state minimum coverage is by increasing your uninsured motorist policy.
-Uninsured motorist policies are really underinsured policies.
-If your case is worth more than $25,000, your uninsured motorist policy will pay the amount beyond the other driver’s policy limits.
-Therefore, if you can afford the increased premiums, you should really consider increasing your uninsured motorist policy.
+Increasing your uninsured motorist policy helps protect you from drivers holding only the minimum state-mandated insurance.
+Uninsured motorist policies are in reality underinsured policies.
+If your case is worth more than $25,000, your uninsured motorist policy pays the amount above and beyond the other driver’s policy limits.
+Therefore, if you can afford the increased premiums, it’s prudent to consider increasing your uninsured motorist policy.